joychen5069/joychen5069/README.md

 Hello!
 I'm Joy Chen, a passionate full-stack developer from North Carolina.

- * I am currently adding new features to my [COVID App](https://github.com/joychen5069/COVID-App)
+ * I am currently a Front-End developer at IBM for Z Systems
- * I am currently learning Angular.Js using Udemy
+ * I am currently learning Python using Udemy
  * Pronouns: She/Her/Hers
  * Fun Fact: I made a total career change from working in law enforcenment to development ⚡